emilydaykin/dynamic_web_scraper/README.md

 ## Installation
 1. Clone this repo
-2. Run tests: Run `pytest` in the root directory
+2. Run tests: Run `pytest` in the root directory (install `pytest` if necessary)
-3. Run the scraper: Run `python src/runners/<file_name>.py` in the root directory
+3. Run the scraper by calling `python src/runners/<file_name>.py` in the root directory:
     - `python src/runners/imdb.py`, or
     - `python src/runners/lonely_planet.py`
+4. Change any of the runner files if necessary to experiment with the scrapers

 #### ⚠️ Note:
 - IMDb and Lonely Planet may change their HTML class names or ids.
 The tag names in this package are correct as of 22/06/2022.